Óscar Ribera

 Óscar Leandro Ribera (born 10 February 1992) is a Bolivian professional footballer who plays for National Premier Soccer League side Naples United FC and the Bolivia national team.

-Career
+Club career

-A right back, he left Club Blooming and joined Real Tomayapo in 2023.
+A right back, Ribera was at Oriente Petrolero before joining Club Bolívar in 2017.
+He continued with the club in 2020, prior to playing for Club Blooming in 2021.
+He signed for The Strongest for the 2022 season.
+He joined Real Tomayapo in 2023.
+In 2024, he began to train with Real Santa Cruz.

 In 2025, Ribera joined National Premier Soccer League club Naples United FC, where he started in the team's 2025 U.S. Open Cup match against Miami FC.

 International career

 On 23 March 2017 Ribera played in a 2018 FIFA World Cup qualification game for Bolivia away against Colombia.
 He played for his country at the 2021 Copa America.